JohnPra/ld/README.md

 Find-FirstRecurringLetter -InputString "sejfhyba"

 Find-FirstRecurringLetter -InputString "'Please hire John, he's good and always willing to go the extra mile!
 Also, really wants to work with you!' -Sentient Readme File"

+### Example output
+No recurring letters in 'sejfhyba'.
+The first repeating character in 'sdukfhgwf' is: f, at position 9